1-Solution/site3/README.md

 ## 📋 TODO

 ### 🚨 High Priority
-- [ ] Fix form submissions with powerautomate pipeline
+- [ ] Fix form submissions with powerautomate pipeline => done when migrating to new netlify
 - [ ] Add form to sumbit cvs
 - [ ] Replace placeholders with actual images
 - [ ] Add missing section with random images